Grimnak/LoZGame/README.md

     Plan(s) to fix:  Add boomerang capabilities to grab items and potentially make items spawn in-bounds.

+### Dungeon 3 Incomplete
-	Bugs: Dungeon 3 is unfinished but exists
+    Bugs: Dungeon 3 is unfinished but exists.

     Plan(s) to fix: finish the dungeon

 ## Suppressed Warnings:
 There are no suppressed warnings.